GrymRpr/b0rk3d-V2/README.md

     - Added the feature to give collectibles to other players (Players/Helpful)

 - **evl wayz:**
     - Suggested and helped with GUI re-size feature
+    - *V2.2 Addition:* Scenario Player

 - **Special Thanks:**
     - All staff and members of the HorseMenu/Terminus and Wicked Menu Discord communities, for ideas, bug reports, and inspiration!